SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 **Owner's** project.
 Under the "File" menu item, choose to create a New Project, and then choose "Version Control".

 You cannot use the same name for two project folders!
-Before cloning, the **Collaborators** should close their project and rename or delete their "handouts" folder.
+The **Collaborator** should chose a different name for their copy of the **Owner's** project.
 {:.notes}

 ===